 Where do we work?

-A Drop in the Ocean works currently on the mainland and islands of Greece.
-On the mainland, we work inside the refugee camps Skaramagas in Athens and Nea Kavala in Northern Greece.
-On the islands, we work inside and outside of the refugee camps Kara Tepe on Lesvos, and Vathy on Samos.
+A Drop in the Ocean works on the mainland and islands of Greece.
+In mainland Greece, we work in the city of Athens, Nea Kavala refugee camp and Alexandria refugee camp in Northern Greece.
+On the islands, we work only on Lesvos, inside and outside Kara Tepe refugee camp.

 How do we work?

 A Drop in the Ocean ensures that the needs of displaced persons are met in a dignified manner.
-We contribute through our four main programmes:
+We contribute through our three main programmes:

 - Non-Formal Education